Day 1: Fly from London Heathrow Airport to Lima.

 The 4 day trek is lead by an English speaking professional guide and takes you along the magnificent Inca trail.
 The trail undulates through high mountain passes with spectacular views of Peru’s beautiful landscape and historic sites.
 You then arrive at the ruins of the Machu Picchu’s Historical Sanctuary at day break giving you a full day to explore.

 The cost of the trip is £2,350.
 There is a £250 trip deposit (non-refundable or transferable) to book your trip.
-The remaining balance is covered in small instalments between the time of booking and the time of departure.
+The remaining balance is payable in several manageable instalments between the time of booking and the time of departure.

 The price is all inclusive; including B+B accommodation, international & domestic flights, hotel transfers, guides, cooks and all food & group equipment.
 The price also covers the local training event in May.